PhonicCanine/microbit-lessons/week3b/Readme.md

 Remember, for lastBook, we use `numberOfBooks - 1` because the computer counts from `0`.

 ## If you finish
-Please talk to me if you finish
+Please talk to us if you finish